David-Croose/flash/README.md

-an unisersal flash driver frame, and the flash must erase to let bit 0 to be 1.
+an unisersal flash driver frame, for the flash must erase to let bit 0 to be 1.